AzureADQuickStarts/AppModelv2-NativeClient-DotNet/README.md

 ### Option 3: Restrict the categories of users that can sign-in to your application

-This scenario is a common for *SaaS* applications that are focused only on either consumers or organizations, therefore want to block accepting either personal accounts or work or school accounts.
+This scenario is a common for *SaaS* applications that are focused on either consumers or organizations, therefore want to block accepting either personal accounts or work or school accounts.

 1. In the **web.config** file of your **TodoListService**, use on of the values below for `Tenant` parameter:

     Value | Description
     ----- | --------
-    `common` | users can sign in with any Work and School account, or Microsoft Personal account `organizations` |  users can sign in with any Work and School account `consumers` |  users can sign in with a Microsoft Personal account
+    `common` | Users can sign in with any Work and School account, or Microsoft Personal account `organizations` |  Users can sign in with any Work and School account `consumers` |  Users can sign in with a Microsoft Personal account

     > Note: the values above are not considered a *tenant*, but a *convention* to restrict certain categories of users